CKSci Unit 6: Natural Selection and Common Ancestry

 - Student Reader: 4 Collections

-- A Pacing Guide, found in Online Resources, offers the suggestion that the entire unit should take about 31 days if class is held each day.
+- A Pacing Guide found in Online Resources offers a suggested time to complete the entire unit if class is held each day.

-• science literacy • evolution • natural selection • common ancestry • fossil record • species • mass extinction • convergence • phylogeny • adaptation • artificial selection • speciation • nonfiction • informational text
+science literacy • evolution • natural selection • common ancestry • fossil record • species • mass extinction • convergence • phylogeny • adaptation • artificial selection • speciation • nonfiction • informational text